 - Much Wenlock

-There is much ado about Much Wenlock in 2012 with its status as home of the modern Olympian games.
-Follow the town trail and discover for yourself its history, the beautiful timber framed buildings and tranquil ruins of the medieval Wenlock Priory.
+Enjoy the bustling high street and mix of Medieval, Georgian and Victorian architecture.
+Follow the town trail to discover its Olympic heritage and explore the tranquil ruins of the medieval Wenlock Priory.
 A number of way-marked circular walks start from the town – visit the Visitor Centre and Museum for more information.
 The Shuttle stop is on Queen Street, which is Much Wenlock’s main bus stop.

 - Wenlock Edge is a ribbon of ancient woodland perched on the crest of a limestone escarpment.
 The limestone was laid down as a coral reef 420 million years ago in tropical seas.
 It gave rise to a major local industry that today has finished, leaving a legacy of worked-out quarries, limekilns and trackways.
 Today, the lime rich grasslands support spectacular plants, including several rare orchids.
 The Shuttle stops at two National Trust car parks, Presthope and Blakeway Hollow – walks from both are highlighted in the National Trust leaflet ‘Walks on Wenlock Edge’, available from local Visitor Information Centres.